AustrianTradingMachine/xwrpr/README.md

    * ```ping```
    * ```KeepAlive```
 </n>
-this two commands are automatically executed by XTBpy
+this two commands are automatically executed in the background

 Commands
 --------
 All available streaming commands are listed below.
-Unlike the official streaming commands called get_Command_, The streaming commands in XTBpy are called stream_Command_.
+Unlike the official API streaming commands like get*Command*, The streaming commands in XTBpy are called stream*Command*.
 This was necessary due to the double naming by the official API.

    * ```streamBalance()```